Psychosocial risk factors and deaths by suicide

 When COVID-19 was mentioned as a risk factor it manifested in different ways.
 For some people direct impacts from the pandemic, such as job loss, lack of financial security, family and relationship pressures, and not feeling comfortable with accessing health care were noted.
 For others, a general concern or anxiety about the pandemic and societal changes were stated or anxiety about contracting the virus itself.

-The horizontal bar graph shows the proportion of coroner-certified deaths by suicide with psychosocial risk factors identified in males in Australia in 2020.
+The horizontal bar graph shows the proportion of coroner-certified deaths by suicide with psychosocial risk factors identified in males in Australia in 2021.
 The user can choose to view the data by sex, by age groups, and by the number of deaths by suicide with psychosocial risk factors identified.
-The risk factor identified in the greatest proportion of coroner-certified deaths by suicide in males at all ages was a ‘personal history of self-harm’ followed by ‘disruption of family by separation and divorce'.
-Data for 2017, 2018 and 2019 are also available to view.

 There is no national standard for the collection of data on psychosocial factors—each state and territory has its own legislation and processes relating to coroner-certified deaths meaning that the type of information collected and held by the NCIS database differs slightly by jurisdiction.
 Also, due to the method used for the collection of data, protective factors are not included.